Slow Dancing in the Big City: Production

 In preparation for the film, Ditchburn appealed to a hairdresser to "do something with my hair".
 The various headbands and scarves the actress wears on her head through most of the film was used in order to hide the terrible results.
 She later commented that the move was a "big advantage" and that it "absorbs the perspiration".

 The film was shot over a course of eight weeks on location in New York City alongside the movies The Wiz, Matilda, Eyes of Laura Mars, and Hair, as well as the television productions of The Dain Curse, To Kill a Cop, Daddy I Don't Like It That Way, and Monkey's Uncle."

-The film's many dance sequences were primarily set up by choreographer Robert North, though Ditchburn choreographed her own routine for a sequence in which she danced on a rooftop.
+The film's many dance sequences were primarily set up by choreographer Robert North, though Ditchburn choreographed her own routine for a sequence in which Sarah danced on a rooftop.

-Following poor reviews the film was reedited and an additional ten minutes of cut footage was restored in order to further develop Sorvino's character.
+Following poor reviews the film was reedited and an additional ten minutes of cut footage was restored in order to further develop Sorvino's character Lou.
 Sorvino said that he believed "the film is much improved" due to the additional scenes.

 In its foreign release, the film was retitled as A Woman's Quest (Denmark), A Big City With Heart (Finland), Small Steps to Big City (Greece), Married in New York (Portugal), and With You in a Big City (Austria and Germany).